remyoudompheng/yamaquasi/README_classgroup.md

 The Wiedemann algorithm is implemented in Python using scipy uint64 matrices and uses 54-bit moduli.

+For small discriminants, an implementation using dense linear algebra is built in `ymcls` for faster computation.

 ## Group structure

 The group structure (equivalent to Smith normal form of the relation matrix)